-- Review and inspect all facilities, equipment, and non-privileged records developed or used by King County Metro in performance of this Agreement, including King County Metro's cost-sharing allocations, schedule adherence, and fare and data collection procedures; - b.
+- a.
+Review and inspect all facilities, equipment, and, with the exception of documents that are privileged, exempt or otherwise protected from disclosure, records developed or used by King County Metro in performance of this Agreement, including King County Metro's costsharing allocations, schedule adherence, and fare and data collection procedures; - b.
 Review fuel, lubricants, repair parts, and supplies used by King County Metro in servicing Sound Transit buses; - c.
 Inspect any Sound Transit bus; and - d.
 Review King County Metro's facilities and activities for purposes of monitoring King County Metro's maintenance performance as it pertains to the ST Express Bus Service provided for under this Agreement.